IshitaC20/IshitaC20/README.md

 ### Hi there 👋
+This is Ishita Agarwal , IIT DELHI Student, Batch of 2k19 - 23.

 <!--
 **IshitaC20/IshitaC20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.